mozilla/elasticutils/docs/queries.rst

 Filters: ``filter``
 ===================

+Filters are specified using the :py:meth:`elasticutils.S.filter` method.
+See those docs for API details.

 ::

-   q = (S().query(title='taco trucks')
+   q = S().filter(language='korean')
-           .filter(style='korean'))

-will do a query for "taco trucks" in the title field and filter on the style field for 'korean'.
-This is how we find Korean Taco Trucks.
+will do a search and only return results where the language is Korean.

-As with :py:meth:`elasticutils.S.query()`,
-:py:meth:`elasticutils.S.filter()` allow for you to specify field actions for the filters:
+:py:meth:`elasticutils.S.filter` uses the same syntax for specifying fields, actions and values as :py:meth:`elasticutils.S.query`.

 ===================  ====================
 field action         elasticsearch filter